 In detail, here’s what each phase should entail to serve its purpose:

 Ultimately, the playbook’s goal is to turn hectic moments from a chaotic scramble into a controlled operation.
 By working backwards from expected surges, CX leaders can align staffing, training, technology, and policies in time to benefit from the surge rather than be overwhelmed by it.
-Whether executed internally or with an outsourcing partner, the playbook ensures the company is fully prepared to handle peak-season demand efficiently and consistently.
+Whether executed internally or with a CX outsourcing partner, the playbook ensures the company is fully prepared to handle peak-season demand efficiently and consistently.

 Real-Time Operations Management